TheOneAndOnlySpartan/EnhancedEmeralds-fabric-1.19/README.md

 ## State Of The Mod
     Work in Progress

-You have transparent solid experience orb :)
+You still have transparent exp orbs, but 3 tiers!

+And also Charged Emeralds that look like normal Emerald and Charged Emerald Block, the texture of which I made myself (_programmer art_)

 ## Contacts
 Contact me in Discord: DinnerChief#6379